ozagordi/DataSharingPolicy/index.md

 ```

-Variables are listed on the columns rather than on the row.
+Variables are listed in the columns rather than in the row.
 Dates and sex are
 reported inconsistently.

 *** right